 Succulent cuttings are wonderfully easy to work with for temporary arrangements, but they are also simple to re-grow into rooted, long-lasting plants.
-The process of rooting succulents is a fun and easy way to economically multiply your succulent collection or re-use decorative cuttings after an event.
-Even with proper diligence, some cuttings may not take root, but following this guide will greatly increase the chance of success.
+The process of propagating succulents is a fun and easy way to affordably multiply your succulent collection or re-use decorative cuttings after an event.
+Even with proper diligence, some cuttings may not take root, but following this guide will greatly increase the rate of success.

 1. Prepare the Pot